na-ka-na/ExcelCompare/README.md

 ## Introduction

-ExcelCompare is a command line tool (coming soon API) to diff Excel files.
+ExcelCompare is a command line tool (coming soon API) to diff Excel / Open document (ods) files.

 It uses the [Apache POI](http://poi.apache.org) library to read Excel files.
+And the [OdfToolkit] (http://incubator.apache.org/odftoolkit) library to read Open document (ods) files.

 This software is distributed under the [MIT](http://www.opensource.org/licenses/MIT) license.